AwsSG/emojiplayground/README.md

 -   ### User stories

     -   #### First Time Visitor Goals
-        As a first time visitor I expect
+        As a first time visitor I expect to quickly find clear and concise information about what the website is all about and how to use it.

+        As a first time user I expect to be able to create my user account in order to both start creating and solving riddles.

     -   #### Returning Visitor Goals
+        As a returning user I expect to be able to create and submit more riddles to the service.

-        As a returning user I expect
+        As a returning user I expect to be able to solve more riddles that others have submitted to the service.

     -   #### Frequent User Goals
+        As frequent user I expect that others have rated my riddles.

-        As frequent user I expect
+        As frequent user I expect to create riddles that gets better ratings that hopefully makes it to the leaderboard.